 review follow-up actions from previous Management Review meetings.

-Management Reviews shall be documented and shall include a conclusion on the adequacy of the QMS and a list of appropriate actions.
-The results of Management Review shall be used as input into the review and revision of quality plans.
+<ManagementReviewTitle> shall be documented and shall include a conclusion on the adequacy of the QMS and a list of appropriate actions.
+The results of <ManagementReviewTitle> shall be used as input into the review and revision of quality plans.

 Resource Management